DO4TECH/01-Learn-Rust/README.md

 docker-compose up
 ```

-Once done, the Rust development environment is accessible from *http://localhost:8080*
+Once done, the Rust development environment is accessible from *http://localhost:8080*.

 ![](imgs/code-server.png)

 ## Create a project with Cargo

-To create a project with Cargo we need first to open a Terminal inside *code-server*
+To create a project with Cargo, we need first to open a Terminal inside *code-server*.

 ![](imgs/open-terminal.png)

-Once the Terminal is opened go to *projects* directory and run
+Once the Terminal is opened, go to *projects* directory and run the following command:

 ```bash
 cargo new hello_world